reidkersey/react-native-draggable-grid/README.md

   StyleSheet,
   Text,
 } from 'react-native';
-import { DraggableGrid } from 'react-native-draggable-grid';
+import { DraggableGrid } from 'react-native-draggable-grid-with-disable';

 interface MyTestProps {